 Some species of ancestral birds possessed characteristics that were more suited to flight than others, such as the ability to lay eggs and the absence of a urinary bladder, which both aided flying.
 Reproduction by laying eggs meant that the female did not have to carry the added weight of her offspring during embryonic development and the absence of a bladder meant that urine did not accumulate before excretion, thus lightening the load.
 In fact, the urine passed by birds is of a pasty nature as they re-absorb much of the water, which also reduces their dependence on water supplies.
 Theropod dinosaurs, like modern birds, possessed air sacs that were connected to their lungs, which permitted efficient oxygen absorption during both inhalation and exhalation.
 Many also had hollow air-filled or pneumatic bones linked to the air sacs, which improved respiration and permitted the body to be lighter, which also assisted flight.

-Aspects of evolutionary change in birds that enhanced their ability to fly are:
+Aspects of evolutionary changes in birds that enhanced their ability to fly are: